hashcube/applovin/README.md

 Note that the manifest keys are case-sensitive.

-You can test for successful integration via the Chartboost website after successfully building and running your game on a network-connected device.
+You can test for successful integration via the applovin website after successfully building and running your game on a network-connected device.

-To show interstitials using Chartboost in your game, import the chartboost object:
+To show interstitials using applovin in your game, import the applovin object:

 ~~~
 import plugins.applovin.applovin as applovin;